Cannabis Leaves: The Ultimate Guide

 2. Midrib: From the petioles, you have the midrib.
 Just as the term suggests, it describes a large vein running parallel in the leaves’ direction from the base to the apex.

 3. Veins: Veins arise directly from the midrib, crisscrossing into each leaflet.
-They are popularly described as the circulatory system of cannabis leaves.
-Venous branching from the midribs has different patterns and can be structurally different between cannabis strains.
+They are popularly described as the circulatory system of leaves.
+Venous branching from the midribs has different patterns and can be structurally different between weed strains.

 5. Margin: The leaf margin is the leaf edges – the outermost verges of the leaf from every direction.
-This part is the reference point for classifying cannabis leaves into Types.
-Cannabis leaf margins can be smooth, serrated, curved, or rough.
+This part is the reference point for classifying marijuana leaves into Types.
+Weed leaf margins can be smooth, serrated, curved, or rough.

 6. Tip: Also called the ‘Apex,’ the cannabis leave tip is the pointed end of the leaf – the farthest point from the petiole.
 It is the point where the midribs end and the margins meet.